gyng/betabot/README.md

 betabot is a bot that aims to be protocol agnostic, easy to deploy and simple to develop for.

-Features network adapters and plugin framework goodies (database ORM, web hooks, settings, packaging, install).
+Features network adapters and plugin framework goodies (database ORM, web hooks, settings, install).

 Has full IRC and basic Slack and Discord support.
 Some useful plugins are also included.
 Not all included plugins support Slack and Discord right now.